SWS-Methodology/Standards/setup.md

 through the following documentations.

 ### Project Information

-Each projects will have the following files
+Each projects will have the following documentation

 Purpose of the project - README.md